DM -- The Long Version

-Had I known how detailed this book turned out to be, I'd have tried to obtain a copy much earlier, but those on sale on the internet were rather pricey, that is, up until a week or so ago.
+Had I known how detailed this book turned out to be, I would have obtained a copy much earlier, but those on sale on the Internet were rather pricey -- that is, up until a week or so ago.

-Nevertheless, I now have a copy of the book that many say is the best available.
+Nevertheless, I now have a copy of the book that many say is the best available on this subject.

 That judgement is, I think, partially correct.
 The only other books that come close are Bukharin's Philosophical Arabesques, and Woods and Grant's Reason in Revolt [RIRE].

-Even so, my initial response is one of disappointment, since the book makes all the usual mistakes and rehearses the same tired old theses, except it does this at great length, dealing with few of the countless problems this 'theory' faces, many of which have been aired at this site (especially here).
+Even so, my initial response is one of genuine disappointment since the book makes all the usual mistakes and rehearses the same tired old theses and clichés, except it does so at great length, dealing with few of the countless problems that confront Dialectical Materialism [DM], many of which have been aired at this site (especially here).

-The 'section' on Analytic Philosophy, however, is a joke (it's two pages long!), and the book pointedly fails to tackle the logical problems Hegel bequeathed to those who look to him for inspiration.
-This is no surprise; Gollobin shows no sign he has read a single logic book written since 1830, and then only one (seriously misnamed "Logic"), written by an incompetent called "Hegel".
+However, the 'section' on Analytic Philosophy -- the dominant Anglophone Philosophy of the last hundred years -- is a joke (it is two pages long!), and the book pointedly fails to tackle the serious logical problems Hegel bequeathed to those who look to him for inspiration.
+This is no surprise; Gollobin shows no sign he has read a single logic book written since 1830; and then only one (which was seriously mis-titled, "Logic"), written by an incompetent Christian and Hermetic mystic called "Hegel".

-The bulk of Gollobin's book thus reads like a lengthy version of Baghavan's amateurish attempt to defend the indefensible.
-Like Baghavan, Gollobin's scriptural approach to truth means that the mere quotation of someone's opinion (like Piaget's, or Mao's!) is all the proof he needs.
-This approach is aggravated by Gollobin's habit of throwing undigested examples at the reader -- contrary argument and evidence having been quietly ignored -- which makes his book seem like a slightly less breathless, and far less sarcastic and bombastic version of Woods and Grant's work of popular theology, RIRE.
+The vast bulk of Gollobin's book thus reads like an overly lengthy version of Baghavan's amateurish attempt to defend this failed theory.
+Just like Baghavan, Gollobin's scriptural approach to philosophical and scientific truth means that the mere quotation of a favoured someone's opinion (such as Piaget's, or Mao's) is all the proof he needs.
+This quasi-theological methodology is further aggravated by Gollobin's annoying habit of throwing countless undigested examples at the reader -- contrary argument and evidence is studiously ignored --, all of which makes his book read like a slightly less breathless, far less sarcastic and bombastic version of Woods and Grant's monumental contribution to Dialectical Mysticism, RIRE.

-[Except: Gollobin uses dialectics to justify that terror state sometimes known as "The People's Republic of China", even while RIRE uses the same 'theory' to rubbish all forms of Stalinism/Maoism.]
+[Except: Gollobin uses dialectics to 'justify' the existence of that terror state -- sometimes known as "The People's Republic of China" --, even while RIRE uses the very same 'theory' to rubbish all forms of Stalinism/Maoism.]

-Clearly, this mis-begotten 'theory' can be used to excuse/condemn anything a given author likes/dislikes, and its opposite.
-[Evidence, here.]
+Clearly, this mis-begotten 'theory' can be used to excuse and/or condemn anything a given author likes or dislikes -- and its opposite.
+[Proof here.]

-This means that Bukharin's book is still the best available defence/explication of this recently re-incarnated Hermetic monstrosity.
+This means that Bukharin's book is still the best available defence and explication of this resurrected version of Hermetic Mysticism.

 However, the dismissal of such a serious and carefully written work as this -- to be sure, in about the same space it takes Gollobin to rubbish Analytic Philosophy! -- would be grossly unfair.
-Hence, over the coming years, I will be adding specific comments about its content to the relevant published Essays.
-[These have now been added to Essays Two and Seven; readers can use the search pane to find them.]
+Hence, over the next few years I will be adding specific comments about its content to the relevant published Essays.
+[These have now been added to Essays Two and Seven; readers can use the search pane in their browsers to find them.]

-My view of the book might, of course, alter as I study it more carefully, but, on the other hand, experience has taught me that the opposite is far more likely to be the case.
-My impatience with such work tends to grow as I witness yet another intelligent comrade try to defend this morass of confusion, just as I tend to get angry with scientists who try to sell us Creationism.
+My view of the book might, of course, alter as I study it more carefully; but, on the other hand, long experience has taught me that the opposite is far more likely to be the case.
+My impatience with works like this tends to grow as I witness yet another intelligent comrade trying to defend this tangled morass of confusion, just as I tend to get angry with 'scientists' who try to sell us Creationism or Christian Fundamentalism.

 Baghavan, R. (1987), An Introduction To The Philosophy Of Marxism (Socialist Platform).